 When selling a car privately in New Mexico, the buyer and the seller both need to fill out the relevant sections on the back of the title.
 This information includes the legal name, address, and signature of the buyer and the seller(s) along with the date of the sale and the odometer reading.
 When this is filled out accurately and legibly, it makes it easy for the buyer to transfer registration and acquire a new plate.

 If you’re wondering about gifting a car to a relative, you can follow the same process that is outlined here to transfer the title with the addition of filing an Affidavit of Gift of Motor Vehicle which is form MVD-10018.
+This form needs to be notarized.
 For inheriting a car, it’s a similar process, but you’ll need to file documentation of the inheritance with the county along with the title of the vehicle in question.
 You’ll also need to file form MVD-10013 and have your signature on it notarized.